matheusdasmerces/next-level-cdk-with-localstack/README.md

 # Next-Level Infrastructure as Code with AWS CDK LocalStack

-Welcome to the repository for the talk: **"Level Up Your AWS CDK Projects with LocalStack"**.
+Welcome to the repository for the talk: **"Next-Level Infrastructure as Code with AWS CDK LocalStack"**.

 ## 🎯 Talk Overview